Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 ## Testing Fizz Buzz

 Your goal is to examine the source code and write some tests.
 The [Fizz Buzz sample code](https://github.com/Make-School-Labs/fizz-buzz-test) contains these functions.
-Each function takes some input and returns output.
+Each function takes some input and returns the output.

 - `isFizzy()`
 - `isBuzzy()`